Colalolly/Colalolly.github.io/_posts/review/2024-01-05-Weekly review.md

 ## Next week

-use 1 week to learn R-B tree and implementation, refer textbook. keep database and algorithm on due. start JPlayer and web application.
+use 1 week to learn Tree part and implementation, refer textbook. and the Kd-Tree hw of Algorithm will be after R-B Tree. keep database and algorithm on due. start JPlayer and web application.